 “They come up in politics and architecture to literature and fashion, and then obviously business and commerce.
 It’s one of those names that we all know little bits about.
 So for one reason or another, I ended up writing quite a lot of magazine and newspaper articles about those three sisters in particular.”

 “I remember I had finished my fourth novel and I was having coffee with my editor to talk about what I might do next,” Emily prefaced before explaining how The Glorious Guinness Girls came to be.

 “I love reading historical fiction and as a child I read historical fiction,” Emily added, noting that the books she had written up until that point had all been contemporaries.
 “I had been thinking more and more that I would love to write the kinds of historical fiction books that I enjoyed reading.”

 “So my editor and I sat down for coffee, and she asked me, ‘Have you thought about what you want to do next?’, and I said, ‘Well I’ve been thinking about historical fiction.’”

 “She said, ‘Oh, right.
 That’s interesting, because I’ve been thinking about the Guinness girls’.
 Literally immediately, in that second I just thought, ‘Oh yeah, oh my god, I can absolutely see that book’,” Emily gushed.

-Apparently one was not enough to satisfy her historical fiction craving though, as Emily admitted that there’s another Glorious Guinness Girls book on the way.
+Getting quite a taste for the historical fiction genre, Emily decided that one simply was not enough to satisfy her craving, as she admitted that there’s another Glorious Guinness Girls book on the way.
 “The first one ends in 1930, and then there’s a second one that I’ll be doing next, which takes the story from 1930 forwards, into the next phase of their lives.”